iptv-org/iptv/CONTRIBUTING.md

 ## Introduction

 **iptv-org** is more than just a repository for sharing currently available links in a playlist format.
 After years of commitment and moderation practices it has evolved into a knowledge base for [streams](https://github.com/iptv-org/iptv/tree/master/streams), [feeds and their descriptions](https://iptv-org.github.io/), [program guide sources](https://github.com/iptv-org/epg) and even the [API](https://github.com/iptv-org/api) updated daily for semi-automated distribution and moderation.
 Thus, to keep all available data in order, strict structural requirements must be followed and some contribution standards must be set.
+Learn more in the following topic [How iptv-org works](https://github.com/orgs/iptv-org/discussions/1318)

 ## Requirements